Performance Consultation / Overall Needs Analysis

 Stakeholder Workshops: Defining Business Goals & Learning Objectives

-Synopsis: To establish clear business goals, high-level learning objectives, and priority curriculum topics, I facilitated two interactive, four-hour workshops with the advisory committee and executive stakeholders.
-These sessions involved collaborative discussions, idea generation, and consensus-building activities.
+Synopsis: To define business goals, learning objectives, and priority curriculum topics, I led two interactive four-hour workshops with the advisory committee and executive stakeholders, featuring collaborative discussions, idea generation, and consensus-building.

 Roles: Workshop facilitator, notetaker and synthesizer, business and learning analyst